ratwolfzero/Quaternion_3D_Rotation/README.md

 ![Quaternion-Rotation](quat_rot.png)

-This project visualizes **combined 3D rotations** using **quaternions** to demonstrate smooth and stable transformations without suffering from **gimbal lock**, a limitation of Euler-based rotation systems.

 ## 📌 What It Does

 * Animates three orthogonal rings (XY, YZ, XZ planes)
 * Applies a continuously changing rotation using **quaternions** around the X, Y, and Z axes
-* Shows how quaternion multiplication preserves smooth orientation updates, even with compound rotations
+* SDemonstrates how quaternion multiplication preserves smooth orientation updates, avoiding gimbal lock

 ## 🧠 Why Quaternions?

-Quaternions are ideal for 3D rotations because they:
+Quaternions outperform Euler angles in 3D rotations because they:

-* Avoid gimbal lock
+* Avoid gimbal lock (no sudden alignment of axes)
 * Enable smooth interpolation (SLERP)
-* Are more numerically stable over time compared to Euler angles
+* Are numerically stable for long-duration animations

-This animation uses a combined rotation in the order **Z × Y × X**, visualized through quaternion multiplication.
+This animation uses a combined rotation in the order Z × Y × X, showcasing seamless transitions.

 ## 📜 Historical Context

 ### Hamilton's Breakthrough (1843)

 Irish mathematician **William Rowan Hamilton** discovered quaternions while seeking a 3D extension of complex numbers.
-His famous insight, carved into **Broom Bridge** in Dublin, led to the identity:
+His famous insight, carved into **Broom Bridge** in Dublin:

 $$i^2 = j^2 = k^2 = ijk = -1$$

-From this identity, the full multiplication rules derive:
+From this, the multiplication rules emerge:

 $$
 \begin{aligned}